sparkfunX/Qwiic_CO2_Sensor-STC31/README.md

 The STC3x sensor family is Sensirion’s series of Gas Concentration sensors designed for high-volume applications.
 The STC3x utilizes a revolutionized thermal conductivity measurement principle, which results in superior repeatability and long-term stability.
-This make the STC31 a perfect choice for applications where reliability is key.
+This makes the STC31 a perfect choice for applications where reliability is key.
 The outstanding performance of these sensors is based on Sensirion’s patented CMOSens® sensor technology, which combines the sensor element, signal processing and digital calibration on a small CMOS chip.
 The well-proven CMOS technology is perfectly suited for high-quality mass production and is the ideal choice for demanding and cost-sensitive OEM applications.